gohugoio/hugo/content/templates/rss.md

 ## Configuring RSS

 By default, Hugo will create an unlimited number of RSS entries.
-You can limit this number via the `rssLimit:` field in your [`config` file](/getting-started/configuration/).
+You can limit this number via the `rssLimit:` field in your project's [`config` file][config].

 The following values will also be included in the RSS output if specified in your site’s configuration: